-(a) to (d) India has not signed the Global Methane Pledge proposed by the European Union and the United States of America to target30% reduction in global methane emissions from 2020 levels by 2030.
+- (a) & (b) India has not signed the Global Methane Pledge proposed by the European Union and the United States of America to target 30% reduction in global methane emissions from 2020 levels by 2030.
+As per the 6th Assessment Report of the Intergovernmental Panel on Climate Change, the predominant gas responsible for climate change is CO2 which has a lifetime of 100-1000 years.
+This Pledge shifts the CO2 reduction burden to methane reduction, which has a lifetime of just 12 years.
+India is a Party to the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement.
+The Pledge is outside the ambit of the UNFCCC and its Paris Agreement.
 In exercise of its right of sovereign and nationally determined nature of its climate actions, and as per the assessments by the Ministry of Agriculture and Farmers' Welfare, the Ministry of Petroleum and Natural Gas, and the Ministry of Environment, Forest and Climate Change, the Government of India decided not to sign the "Global Methane Pledge".
-The salient reasons and related information are as below:
+The salient reasons and related information are as below: - i.

-- i.
 The two predominant sources of methane emissions in India are enteric fermentation and paddy cultivation.
 These emissions result from the agricultural activities of small, marginal, and medium farmers across India, whose livelihood stands threatened by the aforesaid Pledge.
 In contrast, agriculture in developed countries is dominated by industrial agriculture. - ii.
 In the context of food security, the methane emissions are 'survival' emissions and not luxury emissions.
-In addition to impacting farmers' income, this can impact agricultural production, especially that of paddy.
-India is one of the largest producers and exporters of rice.
-Therefore, this Pledge also has the potential to affect India's trade and economic prospects. - iii.
-Agriculture was not included in the emission intensity target as per India's pre-2020 voluntary commitments. - iv.
-As per the 6th Assessment Report of the Intergovernmental Panel on Climate Change, the predominant gas responsible for climate change is CO2 which has a lifetime of
+In addition to impacting farmers' income, this can impact